rexrainbow/phaser3-rex-notes/docs/docs/board-hexagonmap.md

 #### Retrieve tile positions

-1. Offset tile positions, and set board size to fit these tile position
+1. Offset all of tile positions to `(0, 0)`, and set board size to fit these tile positions.
     ```javascript
     var tileXYArray = board.fit(tileXYArray);
     ```